Mikaela Shiffrin In 2024: Net Worth, Salary & Endorsements

-The skiing season will begin this weekend at the Soelden ski resort in Austria with thrilling giant slalom races for men and women on the difficult Rettenbach glacier.
-With her 88th World Cup victory, Shiffrin has officially cemented her status as the greatest skier in history.
-She broke Ingemar Stenmark's record of 86 victories in the previous season.?
+Olympic gold medal holder Mikaela Shiffrin has officially cemented her status as the greatest skier in history.
+After winning her 87th Alpine skiing World Cup race, she broke Ingemar Stenmark's record, which was 86, in March 2023.
 Shiffrin's net worth subsequently saw an increase and is estimated by Celebrity Net Worth to be $3 million.

 Born to Eileen and Jeff Shiffrin on March 13, 1995, Shiffrin was brought up in Vail, Colorado.
 Her skiing roots came from her father who was a skier himself when he was young.
 He raced for Dartmouth College in New Hampshire.
 Having an elder brother who attended Burke Mountain Academy in northeastern Vermont, she very much stole the limelight even when she was young.

 At the age of 14, she won her first titles at the Topolino Games in Italy for both the slalom and GS.
 She continued her success by winning the slalom bronze medal at the FIS Junior World Ski Championships held in Switzerland.
 From there, her career skyrocketed to far greater heights.